 In the United States, there have been reported incidents of food product recalls due to the concerns of listerial contamination thanks to routine screening and surveillance.
 Despite of this strict surveillance, sporadic outbreaks of listerial food poisoning have been seen in the community.

-As the typical mode of transmission of Listeria to neonates is via a pregnant woman, it is essential to be aware of symptoms and signs present in the expecting mother as well as the neonate.
-Listeriosis is 18 times more common in pregnant women than in the nonpregnant population.
-Listerial infections in pregnant women account for up to 25% of all listerial infections.
+As the typical mode of transmission of Listeria to neonates is via a pregnant person, it is essential to be aware of symptoms and signs present in the expecting mother as well as the neonate.
+Listeriosis is 18 times more common in pregnant individuals than in the nonpregnant population.
+Listerial infections in pregnant patients account for up to 25% of all listerial infections.

 Neonatal listeriosis has 2 different types of clinical presentations in the neonates, namely early- and late-onset disease.